by Texas Homesteader ~

 Saving Money On Television Entertainment

+So instead we mounted it as high on the roof as possible.
 After installing the proper bracket and pole to the peak of the roof and properly grounding against lightning we were able to get the antenna about 25 feet high. (our roof peek is about 20 feet high and the pole is another 5 feet higher)

 BINGO!

-How To Position Antenna For Best Reception
+How To Position A TV Antenna For Best Reception

 Once the antenna was up in the air and clear of our solar decking, the reception improved dramatically.
 RancherMan then went online and found the list of FCC DTV Station Maps.

 Using a compass he pointed the antenna exactly where it needed to be to get the strongest signal from the closest stations.
+Since we are approximately 75 miles from the Dallas towers, we’re in what’s considered the ‘fringe area’.
+That means all of our station signals are weak.

-Better Rural Reception With Antenna Power Booster
+Better Rural Reception Using An Antenna Power Booster

 So we installed a *Power booster on the antenna.
 This helped our antenna reception substantially.

-Streaming Shows & Movies To Your Television
+How To Stream Shows & Movies To Your Television

-Now don’t confuse this with cable.
-There are no “live” broadcasts through this device.
+Roku gives us access to hundreds of free internet-based channels, including movies.
+There are minimal “live” broadcasts through this device.
 But news is still broadcast after the fact through Roku.
 And countless shows are available on a replay basis.

 Chrome Cast To Mirror Your Computer To Your TV

-It uses the WIFI to cast shows & movies from his computer onto our TV.
-So by casting from his computer to the TV, he & I can schnoodle up on the couch and watch movies using this technology.
+By casting from a computer to the TV, RancherMan & I can schnoodle up on the couch and watch movies from his computer but on a larger TV screen.

-Amazon Prime Lets You Stream Shows & Movies
+Amazon Prime Lets You Stream Shows & Movies For FREE

 We love Amazon Prime for free shipping.
 But your prime account also allows you to stream shows & movies.
 So we enjoy that feature often.
 I mean we’ve already paid for Prime – why not use all the benefits??

-Plus there’s an added benefit of no commercials while we’re streaming many shows & sitcoms.
+Plus there’s an added benefit of no commercials while we’re streaming most shows & sitcoms.
 That’s especially handy during the holidays when the same ole “If you loved her you’d buy her a truck for Christmas” commercials play over & over again!

 And y’all – you can try *Amazon Prime For FREE!

 So if you live in a rural area don’t give up on affordable TV.
-And if you live in the city, still look into the Roku, AppleTV, ChromeCast and Amazon Prime options.
-Cut that cable bill – your bank account will love you.
+And if you live in the city, still look into the Roku, Firestick, AppleTV, ChromeCast and/or Amazon Prime options.

 ~TxH~